Who was in Charge in the Apostles’ Tradition?

-So here we have an independent, a man named Apollos.
+So here we have an independent man named Apollos.
 He is mighty in the Scriptures.
 It says he taught accurately the things concerning Jesus.
 That’s a good thing, right?
 Yes, it is.

 Look what happens next, Priscilla and Aquila heard him, and they told him to quit, right?
 No, they “explained to him the way of God more accurately”.
 Then it says the brothers encouraged him and wrote to the disciples to receive him.
-From this point it looks like Apollos was incorporated into the church operation overseen by the apostles, prophets, and elders.
+From this point, it looks like Apollos was incorporated into the church operation overseen by the apostles, prophets, and elders.

-So, we have a couple of records that show that there is no authority to stop people from preaching and/or performing the mighty works to God for people.
+So, we have a couple of records that show that there is no authority to stop people from preaching and/or performing the mighty works of God for people.

 We have been looking at the records in the New Testament that describe the governing of the church.
-First, we acknowledged that Jesus is the head who gets his guidance from the father.
-Then we acknowledged that the Holy Spirit, who gets his info from Jesus Christ, works in us in this awesome body of Christ.
-There are many members in the body of Christ, and some of those members relate to the governing, the directing, the pilotage of the church.
+First, we acknowledged that Jesus is the head who gets his guidance from the Father.
+Then we acknowledged that the holy spirit, who gets its info from Jesus Christ, works in us in this awesome body of Christ.
+There are many members in the body of Christ, and some of those members relate to the governing, directing, and pilotage of the church.